 Drink Bosnian Coffee or Bosanska kava

-Calling their coffee Turkish is blasphemous (though psstt…it’s very much so).
+Calling their coffee Turkish is blasphemous (though pssst…it’s very much so).
 It was introduced in the country by the Ottomans and the way it is made and tastes (almost) the same; at least I thought so.
 Bosnian coffee is made with roasted coffee beans that are ground into a fine powder and cooked in a small copper-plated pot with a long neck (džezva) which is then placed on a hot plate.
 The coffee is stirred once until the coffee on the top becomes like fine mousse.
 Then drink away.
 Watch a demo.

 Eat at Barhana and drink some pre-lunch Rakija

 i.e. fruit brandy.
-Be spoilt for choice of flavors at Barhana and redo a slightly intoxicated round of the bazaar.
-The food is good here too with a wide variety of Bosnian favorites to choose from.
+Be spoilt for choice of flavours at Barhana and redo a slightly intoxicated round of the bazaar.
+The food is good here too with a wide variety of Bosnian favourites to choose from.
 Largely open air (so yes, as in all of the Balkans, you’ll breathe plenty of cigarette smoke) and the waiters are quite nonchalant.
 Just good for food and drinks, then.
 And since it’s right off the main street at Bascarsija, not too much of a detour in your wanderings.

 Snack on Ćevapi

 Ćevapi is a grilled dish of minced meat, found traditionally in the Balkans.
 They are considered a national dish in Bosnia and Herzegovina and Serbia.
 They are usually served 5 or 10 pieces on a plate with flatbread (lepinje or somun), accompanied by chopped onions, sour cream, or kajmak.
 Somewhat like kebabs.
 They are yummy!